 Here is a series of images from newly liberated Manbij:

-Posted by Ian Greenhalgh on August 13, 2016, With 1977 Reads Filed under WarZone.
+Posted by Ian Greenhalgh on August 13, 2016, With 1981 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.